ashnansen/CAx/README.md

 # CAx
-This i a project about making an linux distro whit focus on design software like Freecad KiCad and other programs for Production invoriment.
+This is a project about making an linux distro whit focus on design software like Freecad KiCad and other programs for Production inviroment, and all what there are around getting a product to marked.
 As a start it is a Ansebel scrip we are aming for.
 Do to that the distro is still in it's starting face.

 At the moment there is a lot of reacearch about programs that the distro could be build with.